 Reading nutrition labels carefully is essential when hunting down which breakfast cereals have the least sugar:

-- Total Sugars vs Added Sugars: Look specifically at “Added Sugars” if listed separately; aim for under 5 grams per serving.
+- Total Sugars vs Added Sugars: Look specifically at “Added Sugars” if listed separately; the FDA’s added sugars label guidance says 5% Daily Value or less is considered a low source of added sugars.

-- Ingredient List Order: Ingredients are listed by weight; if any form of sugar appears near the top (first three ingredients), it’s likely high in added sugars.
+- Ingredient List Order: Ingredients are listed by weight; if any form of sugar appears near the top, it’s likely a more sweetened cereal.

 - Simpler Ingredient Lists: Fewer ingredients usually mean less processing—look for whole grains rather than refined starches plus multiple sweeteners.

-- Sodium Content: Sometimes manufacturers reduce sweetness by adding salt; balance both factors when choosing healthy options.
+- Sodium Content: Sometimes cereals are low in sugar but still high in sodium; balance both factors when choosing healthy options.

-- Cereal Type: Opt for bran flakes, shredded wheat varieties, plain oats/puffed grains over frosted or honey-coated types.
+- Cereal Type: Opt for shredded wheat, plain oats, unsweetened bran, or puffed grains over frosted, honey-coated, or cluster-style cereals.

 - Nutritional Balance: Consider fiber and protein alongside sugar numbers for a fuller picture of health benefits.

-- Cereal Brands Specializing In Low Sugar: Some brands focus exclusively on minimally sweetened products—explore organic or natural food aisles.
+- Cereal Brands Specializing In Low Sugar: Some brands focus on minimally sweetened products—explore plain, organic, or natural food aisles but still verify the label.

 The Hidden Sugars Myth: Are “No Added Sugar” Labels Always Reliable?